NomicFoundation/edr/book/src/02_development/05_cheatcodes.md

 ### [`sol!`]

-Generates the raw Rust bindings for the cheatcodes, as well as lets us specify custom attributes individually for each item, such as functions and structs, or for entire interfaces.
+Generates the raw Rust bindings for the cheatcodes, as well as letting us specify custom attributes individually for each item, such as functions and structs, or for entire interfaces.